-The application period for the European Solar Prize 2019 is open until 31 July!
-Applications can easily be submitted via the application-form.
+The application for the European Solar Prize 2019 is closed.
+Applications for the European Solar Prize 2020 can be submitted from February 2020.

 Please read the following information carefully before applying: